The Barefoot Contessa: Production

-Filmed during the "Hollywood on the Tiber" phenomenon, principal photography began in January 1954 at the Cinecittà Studios in Rome.
+Filmed during the "Hollywood on the Tiber" phenomenon, principal photography began in January 1954 at Cinecittà in Rome.
 In her memoir, Gardner expressed she "felt nervous at being in such high-toned company.
 And I have to say that Mr. Bogart did not make my life any easier."
 On her first day of filming, Bogart turned away from her during one take and shouted, "Hey, Mankiewicz, can you tell this dame to speak up?
 I can't hear a goddamn word she says."
 As filming proceeded, multiple takes were done as Bogart had severe racking coughs while delivering his lines.

 According to Gardner, her relations with Mankiewicz was "problematical at times".
 During one camera test, cinematographer Jack Cardiff had asked her to lay still at the edge of a sofa.
 As Cardiff tested his lenses, and Gardner laid pensively, Mankiewicz walked by and said, "You're the sittingest goddamn actress I've ever worked with."
 Gardner took offense to the statement and withdrew her personal trust in him.
 Decades later, Mankiewicz told his biographer Kenneth L. Geist: "I'm truly sorry about it.
 I made a stupid joke which I thought would make her laugh and relax, and it had just the opposite effect."

 By March 1954, Gardner spent three weeks doing dance rehearsals and shot an elegant sequence in the olive groves of Tivoli outside of Rome.
 By April, exterior scenes were shot at Sanremo and Portofino.
 Bogart was not on location at Sanremo.